 PARENS PATRIAE – A doctrine whereby the state will take jurisdiction over any minor children living within its borders.
 This doctrine is the basis upon which certain states will assume jurisdiction in child custody disputes, even though a divorce action was decided or is pending in another state.

 PERSONAL JURISDICTION – The power of the court to order a spouse to do a particular thing, such as pay alimony or child support.

 PETITION – The initial pleading in an action for divorce, legal separation, paternity, or annulment, setting forth the allegations upon which the requested relief is based.
-Called a complaint in some states.
+I called a complaint in some states.

 PETITIONER – The party who files the lawsuit.
-Same as plaintiff.
+Same as the plaintiff.

 PLAN PARTICIPANT – The employed spouse who participates in the retirement benefits plan that is subject to division by a Qualified Domestic Relations Order upon divorce.

 PLEADING – Formal written application to the court for relief and the written response thereto.
 Pleadings include complaints, answers, petitions, responses, motions, and all counter pleadings.

 PRAYER – That portion of a pleading, usually at the end, which specifies the relief requested of the court.